mattr8/remote_note_handler/README.md

 ## Description
-Send notes to your another device over MQTT.
-The message recevied to the topic should be JSON containing the keys:
+Receive notes from another device over MQTT.
+The message recevied to the topic should be JSON containing the key-value pairs:
-- tst (for timestamp)
+- tst: the UNIX timestamp value of note creation
-- message (which will contain the note)
+- message: the base64 encoded note

 ## Build and run the docker container
 ```